 1.Women with dense breasts are discriminated against based on the province they live in

-Currently, only British Columbia, Nova Scotia and Prince Edward Island directly notify ALL women of their breast density, after a screening mammogram.
+Currently, British Columbia, Nova Scotia, New Brunswick, Prince Edward Island, Manitoba and Alberta directly notify ALL women of their breast density, after a screening mammogram.

 2.Women with dense breasts are discriminated against based on Canadian Task Force guidelines and provincial breast screening program policies

 Provincial breast screening programs fail to acknowledge that women with dense breasts (Category C and D) are above average risk.
-They are above average risk for two reasons: they have an increased breast cancer risk and a second significant risk of cancer being masked by dense tissue.
-Since 1976, it has been known that density increases breast cancer risk and since the mid-90s, it has been known that mammograms are not enough for women with dense breasts; they can benefit from supplementary screening (ultrasound and/or MRI).
+They have an increased breast cancer risk and a second significant risk of cancer being masked by dense tissue.
+Since 1976, it has been known that density increases breast cancer risk and since the mid-90s, it has been known that mammograms are not enough for women with dense breasts; they can benefit from supplementary screening.

 However, the Canadian Task Force on Preventive Health Care, a panel of 14 members that does not include any breast cancer screening experts, has advised against supplemental screening for women with dense breasts; it does not recognize that they are higher than average risk.
 As a result, provincial screening programs continue to treat women with dense breasts as though they are at average risk when they are not.
 As well, breast density is now known to be a more prevalent risk factor than family history.
 Provinces default to flawed guidelines even though lives are unnecessarily lost as a result.

 3. Women with dense breasts are being discriminated against because of gender